Electronic Pills - Collecting Data Inside The Body

 Instant Prints

-latest-technology-invention The printer produces full color 2" x 3" prints using an "inkless" technology.
+Creating instant prints from a digital camera is one of the new electronic inventions in printing.
+The Polaroid PoGo™ is a small portable printer that weighs only a few ounces.
+The printer produces full color 2" x 3" prints using an "inkless" technology.
 The images are created from heat activated crystals in the photo paper.
 The photos are water proof, tear proof and smear proof.
+This new electronic invention connects to a digital camera using a USB cable, or to a mobile phone through wireless Bluetooth.
+It uses rechargeable batteries or an AC adapter.

 Source: zink.com